Skip to navigation Skip to content

 • Care recipient contribution: if not maximum, code the daily amount of accommodation cost that care recipient is liable to pay

-• Fee reduction amount: will be populated once coding completed
+• Fee reduction amount: will show once coding completed

-• Additional notes: mandatory field for relevant information on grant
+• Additional notes: mandatory field for relevant information on the grant

 • Select Submit